BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 And then in the private sector, this is also happening as well.

-And uh that replacement of humans with AI will also accelerate dramatically over the next, well, year and beyond that.
+And that replacement of humans with AI will also accelerate dramatically over the next, well, year and beyond that.

-You're going to see ultimately white-collar unemployment rates at about 50% in the United States, I predict, within the next one to two years.
+You're going to see ultimately white-collar unemployment rates at about 50% in the United States, I predict within the next one to two years.

 And after that, it might be 70% and then 80% and so on.

-Or uh some people are suggesting a UHI, universal high income, which actually is just a recipe for hyperinflation and rapid devaluation of the currency that will end in currency collapse.
+And this is when the government will probably come along and offer a UBI, universal basic income, or some people are suggesting a UHI, universal high income, which actually is just a recipe for hyperinflation and rapid devaluation of the currency that will end in currency collapse.

 Gold and silver are just skyrocketing yet again.